ShrutiAgrwl/QuotesApp/README.md

 Motivational Quotes

 ## Quote-1
-Practice makes the man perfect
+Practice makes the man perfect.

+## Quote-2
+Everyday is the second chance.